cyberbotics/webots/docs/reference/supervisor.md

 ##### Description

 *get the contact point with given index in the contact point list of the given solid.*

+The `wb_supervisor_node_get_contact_points` function returns a list of contact points.

+The `wb_supervisor_node_enable_contact_point_tracking` function forces Webots to stream contact point data to the controller.
+It improves the performance as the controller by default uses a request-response pattern to get data from the field.
+The `sampling_period` argument determines how often the field data should be sent to the controller.

+The `wb_supervisor_node_disable_contact_point_tracking` function disables contact point data tracking.

 The `wb_supervisor_node_get_contact_point` function returns the contact point with given index in the contact point list of the given `Solid`.
 The `wb_supervisor_node_get_number_of_contact_points` function allows you to retrieve the length of this list.